The Salo W. and Jeannette M. Baron Awards

 The Young Scholars Awards

-The Salo W. and Jeannette M. Baron Young Scholars Awards for Scholarly Excellence in Research of the Jewish Experience will be awarded to two young academic scholars from all fields of study who have completed an exceptional Master’s thesis and are currently writing a PhD dissertation, or have recently completed a PhD thesis all of which are related to the Jewish experience.
-Academic work should be focused on the relationship of Jews and non-Jews and perceptions and understandings of Judaism in the wider societies in which they live, including but not limited to the history, culture, religion, and institutions of the Jewish people as well as their persecution.
+The Salo W. and Jeannette M. Baron Young Scholars Awards for Scholarly Excellence in Research of the Jewish Experience recognizes outstanding early-career scholars from all disciplines whose work engages the Jewish experience.
+Eligible applicants must have completed an exceptional master’s thesis and be currently pursuing a PhD dissertation, or have recently completed a PhD, on a topic related to the Jewish experience.
+Their research should address perceptions and understandings of Judaism within the wider societies in which Jewish communities have lived, including, but not limited to, the history, culture, religion, institutions, and persecution of the Jewish people.

 Application